Mason–Dixon line: Geography of the line

 In 1774, commissioners from Pennsylvania and Virginia met to negotiate their boundary, which at the time involved Pennsylvania's southern border west of Maryland and its entire western border.
 Both sides agreed that Pennsylvania's grant made its western border a tracing of the course of the Delaware River, displaced five degrees (approximately 265 miles) to the west.
 And both sides thought this would place Fort Pitt in Virginia territory (in fact it would not have).
 With that in mind, the governor of Pennsylvania argued that, despite the agreement reached with Maryland, Pennsylvania's southern border west of Maryland was still the 39th parallel, about 50 miles south of the Mason–Dixon line.
 Negotiations continued for five years, with a series of proposed lines.
 In the end, a compromise was reached: the Mason–Dixon line would be extended west to a point five degrees west of the Delaware River.
 To compensate Pennsylvania for the claimed territory lost, its western boundary would be run due north rather than copying the course of the Delaware River.

 The Mason–Dixon line was marked by stones every mile 1 miles and "crownstones" every 5 miles, using stone shipped from England.
 The Maryland side says "(M)" and the Delaware and Pennsylvania sides say "(P)".

 Crownstones included both coats of arms.

 Many of the original stones are still visible, resting on public land and protected by iron cages; a number have gone missing or were buried.
-For an interactive map of each currently found stone.
+There exists an interactive map of each currently found stone.

 The actual locations of the stones may differ a few hundred feet east or west from the exact positions where Mason and Dixon intended to place them, still, the line drawn from stone to stone forms the legal boundary.